georgemuriithi/kaggle-competitions/README.md

 https://www.kaggle.com/c/home-credit-default-risk

-In both, **advanced decision tree-based models** for regression and classification are used.
+In both, **advanced decision tree-based** regression and classification models are used.

 In House Prices Prediction, performance evaluation is based on **RMSLE (Root Mean Squared Logarithmic Error),** while in Credit Default Risk Prediction, it is based on **AUROC (Area Under Receiver Operating Characteristic).**